Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Results

 To illustrate how this affects qualification thresholds, Figure~\ref{fig:rho_cl} shows the relationship between the value of the parameter shifting probability mass from draws to wins $\rho$ and the qualification probabilities for specific point totals in the UCL, both for progression to the round of 16 (a) and play-offs (b).
-While only minor differences arise when qualification probabilities are already close to 100\% (17 and 18 points) or 0\% (13 and 14 points), substantial differences emerge for 15 (16) points.
-For $\rho = 0$, we obtain a qualification probability of approximately 30\% (80\%); however, the likelihood reduces to around 21\% (73\%) for $\rho = 0.2$.
-A similar pattern is observed for the play-off round, where the qualification probability at 9 points reduces from 51\% to 42\%.
+While only minor differences arise when qualification probabilities are already close to 100\% (17 points and above) or 0\% (14 points or less), substantial differences emerge for 15 (16) points.
+For $\rho = 0$, we obtain a qualification probability of approximately 36\% (84\%); however, the likelihood reduces to around 26\% (78\%) for $\rho = 0.2$.
+A similar pattern is observed for the play-off round, where the qualification probability at 9 points reduces from 53\% to 43\%.
 The corresponding results for the UEL are provided in Figure~\ref{fig:rho_el} in the Appendix.
-These findings demonstrate that the probability mass on draws can substantially influence qualification probabilities at critical point totals, underscoring the importance of employing a prediction model capable of integrating the frequency of draws in the new UEFA competition formats to predict thresholds for qualification accurately.
+These findings demonstrate that the probability mass on draws can influence qualification probabilities at critical point totals by up to 10 percentage points, underscoring the importance of employing a prediction model capable of integrating the frequency of draws in the new UEFA competition formats to predict thresholds for qualification accurately.